folio-org/folio-org.github.io/_faqs/how-to-use-apis.md

 ## Stripes CLI

-The [stripes-cli](https://github.com/folio-org/stripes-cli) is a command-line interface written in JavaScript that can connect to back-end APIs and help front-end developers that use FOLIOs User Interface framework Stripes.
+The [stripes-cli](https://github.com/folio-org/stripes-cli) is a command-line interface written in JavaScript that can connect to back-end APIs and help front-end developers that use FOLIO's User Interface framework Stripes.

 ## Postman